 - Portland (Oregon) Parks and Recreation and Kaiser Permanente offered activities including a tea party for young children, Family Game Night, and Messy Art.

 - Church Health Center Child Life Education and Wellness in Memphis hosted a Pledge Party.
 Families received an activity folder with puzzles, games, coloring sheets, and tips for parents, as well as a comprehensive list of “Free Things to Do in Memphis.”

 - The children’s department at the North Tonawanda (New York) Library hosted events every evening including a Scavenger Hunt, a Craft Night, and Plant a Seed for Spring.

 - St. John Lutheran Church in Fargo, ND offered a Screen-Free Fellowship with games, nature activities, invigorating conversations . . . and ice cream!

-- Read Boston asked 4,000 students in 12 partner schools to take the screen-free pledge!
-Children who return their tracking logs after the week received a prize pack with items that promote fun (and learning) without screens.
+- Read Boston asked 4,000 students in 12 partner schools to take the screen-free pledge.
+Participants received a prize pack with items that promote fun (and learning) without screens.

 - The Inland Preschool in Calimesa, CA hosted a Screen-Free Week Trike-a-Thon to celebrate and raise money for their school.
-After getting pledges (for either per lap or a lump sum), the kids decorated their bikes and invited family to watch them ride laps.
-The kids got trophies for “most colorful” and “fastest looking,” etc.
+After obtaining pledges (per lap or a lump sum), the kids decorated their bikes and invited family to watch them ride laps.
+The kids were awarded trophies for such categories as “most colorful” and “fastest looking.”

 - The Jefferson School in Georgetown, Delaware planned school-wide activities during the week, including a bowling night, a bike ride in a local state park, and Earth Day activities at the school.
 And to encourage participation, the Head of School vowed to dye her hair a color chosen by students if 80% went screen-free.